The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 Pinch together the strands at the top.

-Have your screen in front of you and repeat the moves just as you see them there.
-First, I have drawn a red line on the rope you have to move, and an arrow showing the direction in which you have to move it.
-After that you see the result of the procedure.
+Have the book in front of you and repeat the moves just as you see them there.
+In order to guide you I have drawn a red line on the rope you have to move and an arrow showing the direction in which you have to move it; after you did, the displaced strand is again highlighted.
 At first you will make the moves mechanically, repeat them until you gain an understanding of the process.

 There is only one way of braiding 3 strands, but there are several ways of describing or presenting the procedure.